OnionIoT/Onion-Docs/Omega2/Projects/intro/omega2-intro.md

 #### What is an IoT Computer?

+- what is IoT
+- what is a connected hardware application
+- what is an IoT computer used for

 An IoT computer is a Linux computer designed specifically for use in building connected hardware applications.

 - small form factor